The Picard group of the compactified universal Jacobian: introduction

 \begin{notation} We fix two integers $g\geq 2$ and $d$: $g$ will always denote the genus of the curves and $d$ the degree of the Jacobian varieties.
 Given two integers $m$ and $n$, we set $(n,m)$ for the greatest common divisor of $n$ and $m$.
 In particular the greatest common divisor

 will appear often in what follows.
 Similarly the number

 will appear repeatedly throughout the paper and hence it deserves a special notation. \end{notation}

 \begin{notation} We work over an algebraically closed field $k$ of characteristic $0$.
 All the schemes and stacks we will deal with are of finite type over $k$.

-The only place where the assumption on the characteristic of $k$ is used is the fact that we use the explicit determination of the Picard group of $\mgb$ by Harer and Arbarello-Cornalba (see Theorem \ref{pic-mg} for the precise statement), which is known to be true only in characteristic zero.
-However, in positive characteristic, the same statement remains true for the {\em rational} Picard group of $\mgb$ by the work of Moriwaki in \cite{Mor}.
-Therefore, all our statements hold in positive characteristic for the rational Picard groups. \end{notation}
+There are two places in our work where the assumption on the characteristic of $k$ is used.
+The first one is the explicit computation of the Picard group of $\mgb$ by Harer and Arbarello-Cornalba (see Theorem \ref{pic-mg} for the precise statement), which is known to be true only in characteristic zero (in positive characteristic, the same statement remains true for the {\em rational} Picard group of $\mgb$ by the work of Moriwaki in \cite{Mor}).
+The second one is a result of Kouvidakis \cite{kouvidakis} (see Theorem \ref{T:Kouvi}), whose proof over the complex numbers does not immediately extend to a base field $k$ of positive characteristics\footnote{We thank F. Poma, M. Talpo and F. Tonini for pointing out this to us.}.